 While the team considered other lecture capture solutions, Panopto was the only solution that would allow them to record student presentations anywhere they wanted, not just in rooms with built-in hardware.
 This allowed Sauder to build an effective video recording environment using standard student breakout rooms.
 No other video content management system provided this level of flexibility.

-To see how Panopto can help your organization use video to support and scale teaching and training, request a free 30-day trial of our software today.
+To see how Panopto can help your organization use video to support and scale teaching and training, request a free trial of our software today.